Last Updated on February 15, 2024 by Kari Garner, MS RDN LD CDCES

 - Dairy products such as milk, cheese, yogurt

-Like protein, fat also extends the time it takes your body to convert carbs into glucose preventing blood sugar spikes.
+Like protein, fat also slows your digestion, increasing the time it takes your body to convert carbs into glucose and promoting excellent blood sugars after meals.
 Learn more about fats.

 - Olive oil